 Physical symptoms of withdrawal won’t last forever.
 But if left untreated, psychological withdrawal can linger and greatly hinder the recovery process.
-It’s often the case that untreated psychological dependency issues lead to opiate relapse.
+As a result, it’s often the case that untreated psychological dependency issues lead to opiate relapse.

 To effectively eliminate a dependency or conquer an addiction, detox may be necessary.
 Waismann Method Treatment’s rapid opiate detoxification can quickly eliminate Fentanyl from the body while the patient is resting under deep sedation.
 This procedure happens in less than 2 hours and patients are by a 2 to 3 days in the hospital and the remainder few days in our recovery retreat.
 Domus Retreat provides continuous around the clock care in a non judgement and serene environment.

 Once patients complete Fentanyl rapid detox, it’s very important to allow the proper time to adjust and stabilize physically and emotionally to ensure safety and success of the treatment.
-Waismann Method offers a COMPLETE ALL INCLUSIVE RECOVERY PROGRAM combining hospital detox with Domus Retreat .
-At Domus, one receives individually prepared meals, biofeedback therapy, massage therapy, individual counseling, and around the clock assistance in a private, comfortable and caring environment.
+Therefore.
+Waismann Method offers a complete all inclusive recovery program, combining hospital detox with Domus Retreat .
+Additionally, at Domus, one receives individually prepared meals, biofeedback therapy, massage therapy, individual counseling, and around the clock assistance in a private, comfortable and caring environment.